Autorité des Marchés Financiers (France)

-The Autorité des marchés financiers (AMF) (English: "Financial Markets Authority") is the stock market regulator in France.
-The AMF is an independent public body that is responsible for safeguarding investments in financial instruments and in all other savings and investment, as well as maintaining orderly financial markets.
+The Autorité des marchés financiers (AMF) (English: "Financial Markets Authority") is the securities commission in France.
+The AMF is an independent public body that is responsible for safeguarding investments in financial instruments and in all other savings and investments, as well as maintaining orderly financial markets.

+Whereas it is governed under a national framework of accountability, the AMF increasingly implements policies set at the European Union level.
+It is a voting member of the Board of Supervisors of the European Securities and Markets Authority (ESMA).

+Background

+France's first securities commission, the Commission des Opérations de Bourse (COB, lit.
+'Exchange Transactions Commission'), was established in 1967 as part of the financial reform package promoted by Finance Minister Michel Debré.
+Its successive presidents included André Postel-Vinay (1973-1974), Jean Donnedieu de Vabres (1974-1980), Bernard Tricot (1980-1984), Yves Le Portz (1984-1988), Jean Farge (1988-1989), Jean Saint-Geours (1989-1995), and finally Michel Prada (1995-2003).

+In 2003, the COB merged with the Conseil des Marchés Financiers (CMF, lit.
+'Financial Markets Council') and the Conseil de Discipline de la Gestion Financière (CDGF, lit.
+'Council for Conduct in Asset Management') to form the AMF.

 Overview

-The Autorité des marchés financiers (AMF) was established by the Financial Security Act of 1 August 2003.
-It was formed from the merger of the Commission des opérations de bourse (COB), the Conseil des marchés financiers (CMF) and the Conseil de discipline de la gestion financière (CDGF).
-The AMF is an independent public body with legal personality and financial autonomy, with the duty of:
+The AMF was established by the Financial Security Act of 1 August 2003, as an independent public body with legal personality and financial autonomy, with the duty of: